zambal/eml/README.md

 ```

 By invoking `use Eml`, some macro's are imported into the current scope
-and the `Eml.Element` module is aliased. `use Eml.HTML.Elements` imports all
+and core API modules are aliased. `use Eml.HTML.Elements` imports all
-generated html element macros from `Eml.HTML.Elements` into the current scope.
+generated html element macros from `Eml.HTML.Elements` into the current
-The element macro's just translate to a call to `Eml.Element.new`, except when
+scope.
+The element macro's just translate to a call to `Eml.Element.new`,
-used as a pattern in a match operation.
-When used inside a match, the macro
+except when used as a pattern in a match operation.
+When used inside a match,
-will be translated to %Eml.Element{...}.
-The nodes of an element can be
+the macro will be translated to %Eml.Element{...}.
+The nodes of an element
-`String.t`, `Eml.Element.t`, `{ :quoted, Macro.t }` and `{ :safe, String.t }`.
+can be `String.t`, `Eml.Element.t`, `{ :quoted, Macro.t }` and
+`{ :safe, String.t }`.
 We'll focus on strings and elements for now.
 ```elixir
 iex> div 42
 #div<["42"]>